Tropaeolum: Herbal medicine

 T. majus has been used in herbal medicine for respiratory and urinary tract infections.

 In Germany, licensed physicians can prescribe the herbal antibiotic Angocin Anti-Infekt N, made from only nasturtium and horseradish root.

-Companion planting and biological pest control
+Other uses

 Nasturtiums are used as companion plants for biological pest control, repelling some pests, acting as a trap crop for others and attracting predatory insects.
 While companion planting is a widespread notion and often adopted by home gardeners, there is little but anecdotal evidence to support these claims.